 - Kitchenette facilities are available in every residence hall, as are laundry machines — which operate free of charge — and exercise equipment.

-- Minor medical care is offered by a part-time, on-campus nurse.
+- Minor medical care is offered by part-time nurses on both campuses.
 The College also provides students with free transportation to doctor’s appointments during daily scheduled courier trips.
-Nearby Santa Paula Hospital has resources for emergency and major medical treatment
+Local urgent-care facilities and hospitals offer resources for emergencies and more serious medical treatment.